Euro 2020: What do the Germans really think of England? | DW | 27.06.2021

 Christoph Biermann (11 Freunde): Germany tends to have rivalries with those teams which are in the same weight category: Spain, Italy, the Netherlands, France … but we've not lost a decisive tournament game against England since 1966.
 OK, there was the 5-1 defeat in Munich in 2001, but it didn't mean anything in the end.
 Furthermore, there are local rivalries against our neighbors in the Netherlands and Austria which are a bit more emotional.

-On the other hand, there are some great stories involving England that have built up over the years, starting with Geoff Hurst's goal in 1966 [which didn't cross the line] and then the reverse happening in 2010[when Frank Lampard's shot did but didn't count].
+On the other hand, there are some great stories involving England that have built up over the years, starting with Geoff Hurst's goal in 1966 [which didn't cross the line — Editor's note] and then the reverse happening in 2010[when Frank Lampard's shot did but didn't count].

 Germany hasn't suffered from the same trauma against England, although that could change on Tuesday…